Engineer

 Mechanical Systems Analyst, KCF Technologies (Apr 2017 - Aug 2017)

-• Designed an improved manifold to minimize cavitation and increase fluid flow, verified by simulation
+Redesigned components to minimize cavitation and increase fluid flow.

 SELECTED WORKS